Democratic Resilience: Civil Society Organisations as Key Actors.

 Institutional Trust

-Organizations offer people opportunities to trust in others and they also prove this with their internal and external credibility.
-A network of trustworthy organizations constitutes democratic public sphere.
-Through this they mobilize and generate social trust by defining balance: between cooperation and competition, be-tween drawing people and building bridges between them to other social groups.
+Organisations provide opportunities for people to trust others, and demonstrate this through their internal and external credibility.
+A network of trustworthy organisations constitutes a democratic public sphere.
+In this way, they mobilise and generate social trust by defining the balance: between cooperation and competition, between attracting people and building bridges between them and other social groups.
+These balances stabilise trust.
+In conclusion, they are indispensable beyond an attractive, inclusive and participatory organisational culture, transparency, sense of responsibility, and accountability.

 Systems & Political Thinking

-Social life is an interaction of different spheres, logic and organizations.
-CSOs impacting entire society need to look at their mission, at the bigger picture and how they are contributing to it.
-Systems thinking encloses as well their ability to respond to the fundamental challenges of democracy and state with own internal and external behavior, in example regarding: the rule of law, corruption, fairness or solidarity.
-Democratic Resilience requires especially understanding of political issues and how one relates to the fundamental ethical-normative ideas.
+Social life involves the interaction of various spheres, logics, and organizations.
+Civil society organizations that have an impact on society as a whole should consider their mission, the bigger picture, and their contribution to it.
+Systems thinking also encompasses their ability to respond to fundamental challenges of democracy and the state with their internal and external behavior, such as upholding the rule of law, fighting corruption, promoting fairness and solidarity.
+Democratic resilience necessitates an understanding of political issues and their relation to fundamental ethical and normative concepts.

 Robust Civility

-Representation and participation require open spaces for individual engagement.
-Inclusive CSOs develop fair and participatory governance.
-They combine an inclusive attitude with democratic standards such as responsiveness, transparency or clear and legitimate responsibility.
+Representation and participation is encouraged through open experimental spaces for individual engagement.
+Inclusive organisations practise fair and participatory decision-making and leadership models and offer places where people can learn to have a say, shape and participate in decisions.
+They combine a diversity-conscious attitude with democratic internal standards such as responsiveness, transparency or clear and legitimised responsibility.

 Collaborative Impact

-Around common sources common spaces are developing, this idea is rooted in the concept of the Commons. require common sources.
-If organizations are able to perceive themselves as democratic Commoners or part of a collective effort, they have the chance to contributing to new common goods, increasing their impact and developing cooperation competences.
-The ground for collective impact is shaped by open access, the search for win-win arrangements and the ability to organize as backbones of collective efforts.
+Common spaces develop around common resources, an idea rooted in the concept of the commons.
+When organisations are able to see themselves as democratic commoners or as part of a collective effort, they have the chance to contribute to new common goods, increase their impact and develop collaborative skills.
+The ground for collective impact is shaped by open access, the search for win-win arrangements and the ability to organise as the backbone of collective efforts.

 Communication